Genivia/RE-flex/README.md

 and other new features.

-Only RE/flex supports POSIX regex lazy matching in linear time using an advanced DFA transformation algorithm invented by Dr. van Engelen.
-By contrast, Perl regex lazy quantifiers require backtracking to match.
+Only RE/flex supports POSIX regex lazy matching in linear time using an advanced DFA transformation algorithm invented by Dr. Robert van Engelen.

 RE/flex is faster than Flex and much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
 For example, tokenizing a 2 KB